Topology of irregular isomonodromy times on a fixed pointed curve: Type A

 counting the number of child-nodes.
 Thus globally

 Now recall from~\cite[\S~6]{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids} that the \emph{cabling} of pure braid group operad, viz. the operadic composition

-for $n,k_1,\dc,k_n \geq 0$, yields a group embedding $\pi_1(\bm B) \hra \PBr_{J_1}$.
-More precisely recursive cabling along the (unranked) fission tree $T = (T_0,\bm \phi)$ leads to a pure ``cabled braid group'' $\PCBr(T) \sse \PBr_{\, \abs{J_1}}$, and there is a canonical group isomorphism $\pi_1(\bm B) \simeq \PCBr(T)$. \fn{See op.~cit. for an explanation of terminology, due to the nested braiding of eigenspaces for the coefficients of the irregular type.} The point is that in the pure case one finds a ``noncrossed'' group/action operad, which in particular implies~\eqref{eq:pure_braid_group_operad_composition} is a group morphism equipping the domain with the direct product structure.
+for $n,k_1,\dc,k_n \geq 0$, yields a group embedding $\pi_1(\bm B_Q) \hra \PBr_{J_1}$.
+More precisely recursive cabling along the (unranked) fission tree $T = (T_0,\bm \phi)$ leads to the pure `cabled braid group' $\ms{P\!B}(T) \sse \PBr_{\, \abs{J_1}}$ of the tree, and there is a group isomorphism $\pi_1(\bm B_Q) \simeq \ms{P\!B}(T)$.\fn{ See op.~cit. for an explanation of terminology, due to the nested braiding of eigenspaces for the coefficients of the irregular type.} The point is that in the pure case one finds a `noncrossed' group/action operad, which in particular implies~\eqref{eq:pure_braid_group_operad_composition} is a group morphism equipping the domain with the direct product structure.

 Here instead we naturally encountered the operadic composition of the \emph{symmetric group operad} $\ms S = \bigl( \on S_{\bullet}, 1 \in \on S_1, \gamma^{\ms S} \bigr)$, viz. the function